FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Related Work

 \paragraph{Test-time search and quality-diversity.} Test-time search and evolutionary optimization with LLMs have been explored for sample-efficient program and algorithm improvement \citep{novikov2025alphaevolve,shinkaevolve2026,liu2024llm4ad}.
-Quality-diversity methods emphasize constructing repertoires of high-quality solutions rather than optimizing a single output \citep{lehman2011novelty,mouret2015mapelites}, and multi-criteria evolutionary optimization provides a complementary perspective on trade-offs \citep{deb2002nsga2}.
+Quality-diversity methods construct repertoires of high-quality solutions \citep{lehman2011novelty,mouret2015mapelites}, and multi-criteria evolutionary optimization provides a complementary perspective on multiple objectives \citep{deb2002nsga2}.
 EvolProver evolves formalized problems via symmetry and difficulty, including semantics-preserving AST rewrites, to augment training data for provers \citep{tian2025evolprover}.
-Our focus differs: we treat compilation as a hard feasibility gate, debit all generator-side operators against the same generator-call budget, and use EvolAST-style conservative rewrites as \emph{online} diversity operators that consume no generator calls for \emph{test-time} statement search.
+For Lean statement search, elaboration and type checking define the feasible set: a candidate must compile before it can enter the archive or be reused as a parent.
+For each informal problem, FormalEvolve builds a test-time repertoire of candidate statements used for that problem's evaluation and downstream proving.
+EvolAST-style conservative rewrites are used only as a generator-call-free fallback for structural diversification when LLM patching stalls.